ayamazak/Webex_Physical/README.md

 * Customer’s challenge

-    The hospital is the organizer of the Japan Association for Medical Informatics (JAMI) academic conference to be held this fall and is considering holding a hybrid event.
+    The organizer of the academic conference event is considering holding a hybrid event these days.

-    Before the pandemic, this academic conference earned income from the exhibition fees and advertising expenses of a company’s physical exhibition booth, but due to the lack of expectation of a large number of physical visitors, more companies will cancel the exhibition and a new source of income will be needed.
+    Before the pandemic, the academic conference earned income from the exhibition fees and advertising expenses of a company’s physical exhibition booth, but due to the lack of expectation of a large number of physical visitors, more companies will cancel the exhibition and a new source of income will be needed.

-    Hospitals also want a hybrid event that removes the barriers between physical and online participants and allows online participants to attend physical company’s exhibition booth and seminars without hesitation.
-Hospitals expect that removing this barrier will revitalize the entire event, attract more visitors, increase the number of companies exhibiting at the event, and increase revenue.
+    They also want a hybrid event that removes the barriers between physical and online participants and allows online participants to attend physical company’s exhibition booth and seminars without hesitation.
+They expect that removing this barrier will revitalize the entire event, attract more visitors, increase the number of companies exhibiting at the event, and increase revenue.

 * Our Solution